bgtti/react-express-registration-template/README.md

 This is a personal project completed by the author, which you are welcome to use and modify at your discretion.

+# Versioning and external resources

-This project's base skeleton express functionality was based on a web tutorial from Kyle's Web Dev Simplified video [https://www.youtube.com/watch?v=-RCnNyD0L-s](available here).
-Apart from the styling, this project also differs from the video in the routes, error handling, error display (it does not use flash), the logout logic, adjustments to the session management, adjustments to template structure, among others.
-The video, however, contains a good starting point for beginners learning Express.js and this project could be considered an improvement on the end result of the video.
+Version 1 of this project had a skeleton based on a web tutorial from Kyle's Web Dev Simplified video [available here](https://www.youtube.com/watch?v=-RCnNyD0L-s), which is great for beginners in Node JS/ Express JS.
+Errors do not use flash, and the routes had slight adjustments.
+It then improved on the skeleton with proper styling, adjustments to session management and template structure, among others.

-For learners and Node.js beginners, I could also recommend another video from Programming with Mosh [https://www.youtube.com/watch?v=TlB_eWDSMt4&t=1049s](available here).
+Version 2 built on top of version 1 with database implementation, folder re-structuring, introduction of testing, and slight improvements in the routes.
+If you are new to Express JS and MongoDB, there is also a video from Kyle's Web Dev Simplified [available here](https://www.youtube.com/watch?v=fgTGADljAeg&t=1016s) where the basics of schema are presented and can be somewhat helpful.

+If one is new to testing in Express, I recommend an article [available here](https://mayallo.com/unit-integration-e2e-testing-using-jest/) which is helpful in setting up the testing environment with jest and the mongodb-memory server.

+The Version 1 of this project (in express JS only, with no database, using templates) is available in the branch named `version_1`.
+The Version 2 of this project (express JS with mongoDB, using templates) is available in the branch named `version_2`.